AFLplusplus/AFLplusplus/docs/env_variables.md

         PCGUARD - our own pcgard based instrumentation (default) NATIVE - clang's original pcguard based instrumentation CLASSIC - classic AFL (map[cur_loc ^ prev_loc >> 1]++) (default)
-        CFG - InsTrim instrumentation (see below)
         LTO - LTO instrumentation (see below)
         CTX - context sensitive instrumentation (see below) NGRAM-x - deeper previous location coverage (from NGRAM-2 up to NGRAM-16) GCC - outdated gcc instrumentation
         CLANG - outdated clang instrumentation
-      In CLASSIC (default) and CFG/INSTRIM you can also specify CTX and/or NGRAM, seperate the options with a comma "," then, e.g.:
+      In CLASSIC you can also specify CTX and/or NGRAM, seperate the options with a comma "," then, e.g.:
-        `AFL_LLVM_INSTRUMENT=CFG,CTX,NGRAM-4`
+        `AFL_LLVM_INSTRUMENT=CLASSIC,CTX,NGRAM-4`
-      Not that this is a good idea to use both CTX and NGRAM :)
+      Note that this is actually not a good idea to use both CTX and NGRAM :)

 ### LTO